 Clarifying goals, scope, and contributions.
 This was particularly helpful feedback.
 We have completely revised the introduction:

 After the first introductory paragraph, the introduction now provides a high-level overview of (a) our long-term goals to understand the mechanisms underlying adaptive speech perception and (b) the three more immediate goals of the present study: (i) to introduce a new analytical framework (ASP) that can support our long-term goals, (ii) to demonstrate why computational frameworks like ASP is required to move the field forward and illustrate the use of ASP through two simulation-based case studies, and (iii) to provide initial guidance on what factors determine whether an experiment can decide between competing hypotheses about adaptive speech perception.
-We are now also clear that we deliberately introduce ASP in a somewhat small-stepped, tutorial-like approach because we want other researchers to take our document and understand the models.
+We are now also clear that we deliberately introduce ASP in a somewhat small-stepped, tutorial-like approach because we want other researchers to take our document and understand the hypothesized mechanisms are implemented in models.

-Following this overview, a new subsection describes the “State of the field(s)”.
-This section reviews the field and states our contributions.
+Following this overview, a new subsection describes the “The state of the field(s)”.
+This section reviews the past work in the field and states our contributions.
 This includes our classification of dozens of competing hypotheses into three qualitatively different types of hypotheses about adaptive speech perception (normalization, representational changes, and changes in decision-making)—something that we failed to convey in the previous version.

+As part of this review, we have added new paragraphs on how neuroimaging research has illuminated roles of the decision-making mechanisms in contrast to behavioral works in the field.
+This motivates a synthesis of these partially overlapping, but largely divergent, lines of work, which we hope to facilitate through the use of ASP.

-Importantly, the previous version of the manuscript did not clearly state what we consider an important contribution (reflected in feedback from R2).
-We are now clear that the literature we review in the Introduction leaves open whether the signature results of previous studies distinguish between competing hypotheses, resulting in a possible empirical indeterminacy.
-We believe that our case studies are the first to show that the signature results of two influential lines of research can be accounted for by any of the hypotheses.
+Importantly, the previous version of introduction did not clearly state what we consider an important contribution of ASP is.
+As accurately pointed out by R2, the survey of the literature already highlights a current lack of clarity in an understanding of underlying mechanism(s) of adaptive speech perception.
+The core contribution of our framework and the two case studies is to, for the first time, show that the signature results of two influential lines of research can be accounted for by any of the hypotheses.
 This was not previously known.
+In Section 2 and 3, we state this contribution as well as the overarching goal of utilizing the ASP framework to understand the relative engagement of the underlying mechanisms.

 Clarify take-home points.
-Guided by reviewers’ comments, we have completely restructured the General Discussion to clarify our take-home points.
+Guided by reviewers’ comments, we have completely restructured the general discussion to clarify our take-home points.
 After briefly summarizing the findings of our two case studies:

-A new subsection identifies a number of specific ways to test the sufficiency of each of the change mechanisms, i.e., tests that can reject the hypothesis that any of the change mechanisms is sufficient to explain adaptive speech perception.
-We also discuss existing findings that—if interpreted in this light—already shed light on this question.

-The next subsection (also almost completely new) then clarifies that such sufficiency tests can never address how combinations of mechanisms jointly explain adaptive speech perception, and how the involvement of each mechanism depends on available cognitive resources, task demands, and individual differences.
-We propose that two complementary approaches—neuroimaging and quantitative model comparison against behavior data—hold particular promise in addressing these questions.
-We discuss what is already known, and highlight future directions.
+A new subsection (Section 5.1) discusses how the current approach can go beyond testing the sufficiency of each of the change mechanisms, i.e., tests that can reject the hypothesis that any of the change mechanisms is sufficient to explain adaptive speech perception.
+(We have also added a brand-new section in the supplementary information §7 to survey existing findings that—if interpreted in this light—that already shed light on this question.)
+Section 5.1 clarifies that such sufficiency tests can never address how combinations of mechanisms jointly explain adaptive speech perception, and how the involvement of each mechanism depends on available cognitive resources, task demands, and individual differences.
+This, we believe, motivates the rest of the general discussion where we provide concrete, actionable, proposals for researchers in the field to implement informative tests of mechanisms underlying adaptive speech perception.